 EU VAT and E-Commerce Sales: 10 Common Misconceptions Clarified

 New fee-added tax (VAT) rules for e-trade income take effect in the EU.
-Although an awful lot has been written about the brand new policies (“e-commerce VAT package”) and the EU itself has produced numerous guidance files, groups still warfare to get a fantastic hold close to the notably complex rules.
+Although an awful lot has been written about the brand new policies (“e-commerce VAT package”) and the EU itself has produced numerous guidance files, groups still struggle to get a firm grasp on the notably complex rules.

 This article clarifies ten commonplace misconceptions about the new EU VAT guidelines for e-commerce income.